Learning Representations by Humans, for Humans: Experimental Results

-We set $\repnet$ to be a small, fully connected network with a single 25-hidden unit layer, mapping inputs to representation vectors $z \in \R^\zdim$.
-The visualization component $\vizmap(z)$ creates avatars by morphing a set of base images, each corresponding to a facial dimension, with $z$ used to weight the importance of each base image.\footnote{ Morphed images were created using the {\em Webmorph} software package \cite{debruine2016webmorph}.}\footnote{All base images correspond to the same human actor, whose corresponding avatar was used throughout the experiment.} We use a regularization term that, at the cost of some reduction in accuracy, encourages points in face-space to preserve distances in instance-space.
-As we will show, this promotes representations that carry more information about inputs than that implied by simple predictions.
+\paragraph{Model and Training.} We set $\repnet$ to be a small, fully connected network with a single 25-hidden unit layer, mapping inputs to representation vectors $z \in \R^\zdim$.
+The visualization component $\vizmap(z)$ creates avatars by morphing a set of base images, each corresponding to a facial dimension, with $z$ used to weight the importance of each base image.\footnote{ Morphed images were created using the {\em Webmorph} software package \cite{debruine2016webmorph}.}\footnote{All base images correspond to the same human actor, whose corresponding avatar was used throughout the experiment.} For regularization, we additionally consider the loss of a decoder network implemented by an additional neural network, which attempts to reconstruct the input $x$ from the representation.
+This term encourages points in face-space to preserve distances in instance-space at the cost of some reduction in accuracy.
+This promotes representations that carry more information about inputs than that implied by simple predictions.
 For $\hhat$ we use a small, fully connected network with two layers of size 20 each, operating directly on representation vectors $z$.

-In collecting human decisions for training $\hhat$, mTurkers were queried for their decisions regarding the approval or denial of loan applications.\footnote{Recognizing that we use the same representation mapping for all users, we restrict to US-based participants to promote greater cross-user consistency with greater, common cultural understanding of face-space.} New users were recruited at each round to obtain reports that are as independent as possible and to control for any human learning.
+In collecting human decisions for training $\hhat$, mTurkers were queried for their decisions regarding the approval or denial of loan applications.\footnote{As all users share the same representation mapping, we restrict to US participants to promote greater cross-user consistency.} New users were recruited at each round to obtain reports that are as independent as possible and to control for any human learning.
 Each user was queried for a random subset of 40 training examples, with the number of users chosen to ensure that each example would receive multiple responses (w.h.p.).
 For predictive purposes, binary outputs were set to be the majority human response.
 Each loan application was presented using the most informative features as well as the avatar.
-We did not relate to users any specific way in which they should incorporate avatar advice, and {\em care was taken to ensure users understood that the avatar represents an algorithmic assistant and not a loan applicant}.\footnote{Respondents who did not understand this point in a comprehension quiz were not permitted to complete the task.} Appendix \ref{sec:exp3} provides further details regarding the experimental setup.
+We did not relate to users any specific way in which they should use avatar advice, and {\em care was taken to ensure users understood that the avatar does not itself represent an applicant}.\footnote{Respondents who did not understand this point in a comprehension quiz were not permitted to complete the task.} Appendix \ref{sec:exp3} provides additional experimental details.